RyanLua/templates/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/RyanLua/templates?quickstart=1)

-> [!IMPORTANT]
-> This project is in its very early stages and there may be unexpected bugs, lacking documentation, and more.
-Use this dev container template carefully and do not depend on it to develop.

 Dev Container Template for Roblox.
 Allows Roblox developers to develop in the cloud easily and with zero effort.
 Supporting your favorite tools with automatic installation so all you need to focus on is scripting.

 ### Why should I use dev containers?